Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

 Freelancers can build a debt payoff plan by using income-averaging to set a baseline payment, routing surplus income directly to debt, and choosing a structured method like the debt avalanche or snowball.
-As of July 2025, the average credit card APR sits above 20%, making a consistent strategy — even on irregular income — critical to avoid compounding interest costs.
+The average credit card APR sits above 20%, making a consistent strategy, even on irregular income, critical to avoid compounding interest costs.

-Debt payoff for freelancers is fundamentally different from a salaried employee’s approach — and most conventional advice ignores that gap.
+Debt payoff for freelancers is a different problem than the one most personal finance guides solve.
 According to the U.S. Bureau of Labor Statistics, roughly 15% of the U.S. workforce now works independently in some capacity, yet nearly every debt payoff framework assumes a fixed monthly paycheck.
 Freelancers need a system built around income volatility, not despite it.

-With high-interest debt becoming more expensive by the month, building a workable debt payoff plan is no longer optional — it is a financial survival skill for anyone earning variable income in 2025.
+With high-interest debt becoming more expensive, building a workable debt payoff plan is no longer optional.
+It is a financial survival skill for anyone earning variable income.

 Why Does Irregular Income Break Standard Debt Plans?

 Freelancers also face a tax burden that salaried workers do not.
 Self-employment tax runs at 15.3% on net earnings, according to the IRS, which means gross income figures are misleading when budgeting for debt payments.
-A freelancer grossing $6,000 in a month may net closer to $4,500 after taxes — far less than it appears.
+A freelancer grossing $6,000 in a month may net closer to $4,500 after taxes, far less than it appears on paper.

 The Income Volatility Problem